Posted on Leave a comment

 This 64-page full color booklet features an incredible assortment of locations, some open to the public, others that are not.
 The guide is broken into three geographic area; North Florida, Central Florida, South Florida.
 Each region is then broken down by county and then by city.
 It is a bit unwieldy at first but once you use the guide it becomes easier.

 I have a print copy from a while back but to use it as an example.
-I live in Volusia County, in the central region.
-I find Volusia County beginning on page 40.
+I live in Volusia County, in the central region and find Volusia County beginning on page 40.
 Sites listed are both well known and lesser known.
 Examples include

 Bethune-Cookman University